oliverklee/ext-seminars/Documentation/DE/Referenz/SetupForTheSeminarmanagerFront-endPlug-inInPlugintxSeminarsPi1/Index.rst

          boolean

    Beschreibung
-         whether to show detailed information of the speakers in the single viewif disabled, only the names will be shown
+         whether to show detailed information of the speakers in the single view;
+         if disabled, only the names will be shown

    Standardwert
          1